 Policy Concerning Students Called to Active Military Duty

-Upon submission of official mobilization orders and a form or letter requesting withdrawal from classes, the following will occur:
+2. Upon notice of official mobilization, unit memorandum or official orders and a letter requesting withdrawal from classes, the following will occur:

 A. Students called to active military duty during the first half of the semester or term will be officially withdrawn from classes and awarded a full refund of course fees.